-Canterbury Choral Society has forged a reputation for outstanding levels of performance, and is established as one of the most accomplished groups of its kind in the South East.
+Canterbury Choral Society has forged a reputation for outstanding levels of performance, and is one of the most accomplished groups of its kind in the South East.

 Admired for its quality of sound, ensemble and intonation, it is a symphonic choir and a magnet for performers from many walks of life for which Canterbury can be justly proud.

 The formation of the Canterbury Choral Society Youth Choir in 2007 has provided a platform of excellence for younger voices which, like the adult choir, tackles similar repertoire in a wide variety of languages including German, Latin, Russian and occasionally English.